Teja2045/GNARK-Circuits/README.md

 - An eddsa signature verfication that checks if a digital signature is valid or not pubkey.verify(data, signature)
 - data is private input and pubkey, signature are public inputs

+      Note: Signature circuit is refactored to have separate prover and verifier.
+It could be used as a complete example flow.